-Biography: Mary Vaughn grew up with eight siblings in Michigan and presently resides near Tampa, Florida where she teaches science to the academically gifted students at Randall Middle School.
-She attended Oakland University in Rochester, Michigan.
-Mary strives to engage students to go into STEM fields.
-Mary has been teaching for more than twenty years and hopes to continue to inspire students for many more years.
-She also is actively involved as a science trainer in the district of Hillsborough County, Florida and strives to inspire teachers so that they too will inspire their students.
-Mary also is the project manager for the Student Spaceflight Experiments Program of which she has lead two teams of fifth grade students sending lettuce seeds and cotton seeds to the space station.
-During the summers of 2010 and 2008, Mary was awarded fellowships, sponsored by Honeywell employees, to attend Space Camp in Huntsville, Alabama.
+Mary Vaughn teaches science to the academically gifted students at Randall Middle School and strives to engage all students with STEM fields.
+Having taught for almost thirty years, Mary hopes to continue to inspire students for many more years.
+She is actively involved as a science trainer in the district of Hillsborough County, Florida and strives to inspire teachers so that they too will inspire their students.
+For the past six years, Mary has been the project manager for the Student Spaceflight Experiments Program (SSEP) of which she has lead student teams sending lettuce seeds and cotton seeds to the space station.
+Currently one of her teams will be sending mung beans to the International Space Station in 2019.
+Mary was awarded fellowships, sponsored by Honeywell employees, to attend Space Camp in Huntsville, Alabama in 2008 and 2010.
 Mary says this was the best teacher training experience she has ever had along with training around the country with Sally Ride Science.
 Mary is also a Solar System Educator with the Jet Propulsion Laboratory.

 Title:Middle School Science Teacher